Posts

 Image

 Another month, and another set of articles to browse (or flee screaming from, depending on your current mental state).
 The usual actors continue to labour at turning Orwell's vision of a boot stamping on a human face into reality.
 There are wars, and rumours of war, famine, environmental breakdown, robot uprisings etc. etc. All of this does need to be watched, even as we also note that the world continues to turn, and turn up good news as well.
-The world's still turning, and so is the Moon, to which Artemis II has just begun its journey - NASA We have a number of species that aren't going extinct just yet.
+The world's still turning, and so is the Moon, to which Artemis II has just begun its journey - DSCOVR.
+NASA We have a number of species that aren't going extinct just yet.
 Renewable energy is burgeoning.
 Medicinal research continues to amaze.
 Mainstream media is not the sole source of information.
 Fascism is not carrying all before it.
 City building isn't just for computers.
 So, on that cheery note, go and find something of interest below.
-Environment If the situation with several critical endangered species is any guide, things may not...
+Environment If the situation with several critical endangered species is any guide, things...

 News for February, 2026